Olympic Housing Trust

 “We provide permanently affordable housing to communities on the north Olympic Peninsula”

-Find us opening day at the Jefferson County Farmers Market, April 5
+Find us at the Port Townsend Farmers Market, JULY 19

 News to Know